 The Fund measures credit risk and ECLs on financial assets measured at amortised cost using probability of default, exposure at default and loss given default.
 The Investment Manager considers both historical analysis and forward-looking information in determining any ECL.
 Cash and cash equivalents are held with a counterparty with a high credit rating and the amounts outstanding can be settled within a short period.
 No increase in credit risk has been detected during the period from the reporting date to the date of signing of the financial statements.
-The loan receivable is guaranteed by the parent company of the borrower and has been substantially repaid during the post year end period.
 The probability of default is therefore close to zero.
 As a result of the above, no loss allowance has been recognised based on 12 months ECLs and as such, impairment would be wholly insignificant to the Fund.

-Other than outlined above, there were no significant concentrations of credit risk to counterparties at 31 December 2019 and 2018.
+Other than outlined above, there were no significant concentrations of credit risk to counterparties at 31 December 2020 and 2019.